dboddie-canonical-work/disgorged-docs/snapcraft-top-level-metadata.rst

 A user facing version to display.

-This field is mandatory unless version information is provided by :ref:``adopt-info`` .
-See `Using external metadata <using-external-metadata>` for details.
+This field is mandatory unless version information is provided by ``adopt-info`` .
+See :ref:`Using external metadata <using-external-metadata>` for details.

 Max len.
 32 chars.
 Needs to be wrapped with single-quotes when the value will be interpreted by the YAML parser as non-string.